 For more information, or if you would like to share items about or photos of Miriam, please contact Ulli Diemer.

 Moments with Miriam is where Miriam’s friends, family, and people whose lives she touched share their stories, memories, and photos.
-Click here to go to the Moments with Miriam page.
-There is also a PDF version of the Moments with Miriam contributions here.
+Click here to go to the PDF version of the Moments with Miriam page.
+The HTML version of this page is here.

 Eulogy for Miriam.
 Ulli Diemer’s eulogy for Miriam, October 28, 2018.

 Trees for Life.
 Contribution to Trees for Life in memory of Miriam Garfinkle, September, 2018.